 Mildura – a Smart City

-“As a partnership, will form links to a larger innovation ecosystem that will promote and assist local community and business to reduce their environmental footprint through precision technology and the LoRaWAN network, to reduce water, energy, nutrient and herbicide usage domestically and commercially.
+“As a partnership, will form links to a larger innovation ecosystem that will promote and assist local community and business to reduce their environmental footprint through precision technology and the LoRaWAN network, to reduce water, energy, nutrient and herbicide usage domestically and commercially.”

 The project will see the installation of a low power, long range, open standards data network, supporting applications for smart sensor devices, which will help with precision management of water, crops, solar, waste, emissions and air quality.

 “We will actively seek out opportunities that will expand educational activities, provide practical benefits to our region and provide our community with the tools to monitor and reduce waste and energy; deliver a Smart Farm (see more about the Smart Farm here) that is a Centre of Excellence, providing an opportunity for an international standard education and a pathway for businesses to access a Low Range Wide Area Data Network (LoRaWAN).
-This will mean businesses can connect to global technology, to utilise smart technology and IOT.
+This will mean businesses can connect to global technology, to utilise smart technology and IOT.”

-By being proactive rather than reactive, we see a bright future for the residents of our region.
+“By being proactive rather than reactive, we see a bright future for the residents of our region,” Mr. Buckingham said.